grahamstark/ScottishTaxBenefitModel.jl/docs/2-page-note.typ

     ScotBen is a new microsimulation tax-benefit model of written by Graham Stark of the University of Northumbria and Virtual Worlds Research.
 The primary scope of ScotBen is the Scottish fiscal system, though it is also capable of modelling any of the four nations and the UK as a whole.
     This brief note describes the models design, implementation, unique features, and limitations.
+Note that, as with all models of this sort, ScotBen is continually being updated and developed and this note may not always be in sync with the latest version.
     ],
   authors: (
     (